 I majored in physical education at Bowling Green State University in Ohio.
 Graduating high school in Northern New Jersey I had no idea what I wanted to be.
 I loved sports, so, for lack of a better idea, settled on being a coach.
 What’s more fun than playing sports, I figured.
 Being involved in them as a livelihood sounded good.
 And fun.

-But by the time I was to begin student teaching during my junior year of college, I was no longer the clean-cut frat boy I was when I arrived on BGSU’s Northwestern Ohio campus in 1966.
+But by my junior year of college, I was no longer the clean-cut frat boy I was when I arrived on BGSU’s Northwestern Ohio campus in 1966.
 It was 1968 now.
 My hair had grown long, my politics had moved to the left and to opposing the war in Vietnam, and I was smoking pot.
 The fall of my senior year was to be my stint at student teaching.
 Showing up in a presentable manner to do a student teaching stint with the Phys Ed staff at a local high school simply sounded impossible.

 The nail was driven home by one of my college Phys Ed professors, Don Nehlen.
 He was the head coach of the football team, and back then coaches not only didn’t earn millions in salaries, they had to actually teach classes as well.
 He was teaching a course on the game of squash and we students were learning by playing.
 Fun.

 As I walked off the court one day, Nehlen, standing in the doorway, said, “Better get those sideburns trimmed, Scheerer.
 You’re starting to look like a girl.”
 I did a mental double-take, “Sideburns?
 Girls?”
 But I got the message.